James Chen, RD

 How Neuromodulation Works

-The underlying science is elegant: by delivering precise electrical, magnetic, or sensory stimulation to specific nerve pathways, these devices can interrupt pain signal transmission, trigger endogenous pain-relieving mechanisms, and even reverse maladaptive neuroplasticity.
+By delivering electrical, magnetic, or sensory stimulation to specific nerve pathways, these devices may interrupt pain signal transmission, trigger endogenous pain-relieving mechanisms, or influence pain-processing networks.

 TENS: The Accessible Foundation

 Transcutaneous Electrical Nerve Stimulation (TENS) devices deliver low-voltage electrical impulses through skin electrodes.
-They work via the gate-control theory of pain — the electrical stimulation activates large-diameter nerve fibers that "close the gate" to pain signals carried by smaller fibers.
-While not a cure, TENS provides effective short-term relief and is widely accessible without prescription.
+They are often explained through the gate-control theory of pain, in which stimulation of certain nerve fibers can reduce the perception of pain signals.
+While not a cure, TENS may provide short-term relief for some people and is widely accessible without prescription.

 AI-Powered Spinal Cord Stimulation